White monopoly capital: Bell Pottinger campaign

-The Guptaleaks
+Guptaleaks

 Pottinger's involvement with the Gupta Family was further highlighted in June 2017 when South African newspapers The Citizen and Sunday Times published several emails, allegedly between former South African President Jacob Zuma's son, Duduzane Zuma (and a close Gupta comrade) and Bell Pottinger, pointing to a ‘dirty’ public relations smear battle.
 They proposed that Hamza Farooqui (MD of WorldSpace in South Africa, and a partner to Gupta associate Salim Essa) would blame the former South African Deputy Finance Minister, Mr Mcebisi Jonas, of dishonesty and corruption.
 This alleged ‘dirty’ statement was formed by Bell Pottinger employee, Nick Lambert.
 The statement was earmarked for release soon after Mr Jonas said that he was offered a bribe by a Gupta family member to betray his boss, Pravin Gordhan.
 Mr Jonas denied this bribe and instead made a public announcement.
 The ‘dirty’ statement was never released after legal concerns were raised by Bell Pottinger's Victoria Geoghegan.
 Nick Lambert, senior advisor at Bell Pottinger, was also said to have prepared "key moments" for a speech by ANC Youth League leader Collen Maine.
 The speech included a quote "Those who want to disrupt the State of the Nation speech must prepare themselves for a civil war."
 Bell Pottinger initially denied any allegations of wrongdoing.